BenSampo/laravel-enum/README.md

 ];
 ```

-Now, you just need to make sure than your enum implements the `LocalizedEnum` interface as demonstrated below:
+Now, you just need to make sure that your enum implements the `LocalizedEnum` interface as demonstrated below:

 ```php
 use BenSampo\Enum\Enum;